Boat: Buoyancy

-A boat displaces its weight in water, regardless whether it is made of wood, steel, fiberglass, or even concrete.
-If weight is added to the boat, the volume of the hull drawn below the waterline will increase to keep the balance above and below the surface equal.
+A boat displaces its weight in water, regardless of whether it is made of wood, steel, fiberglass, or even concrete.
+If weight is added to the boat, the volume of the hull submerged below the waterline will increase to keep the weight above and below the surface balanced.
 Boats have a natural or designed level of buoyancy.
 Exceeding it will cause the boat first to ride lower in the water, second to take on water more readily than when properly loaded, and ultimately, if overloaded by any combination of structure, cargo, and water, sink.

 As commercial vessels must be correctly loaded to be safe, and as the sea becomes less buoyant in brackish areas such as the Baltic, the Plimsoll line was introduced to prevent overloading.

 European Union classification

-Since 1998 all new leisure boats and barges built in Europe between 2.5m and 24m must comply with the EU's Recreational Craft Directive (RCD).
+Since 1998, all new leisure boats and barges built in Europe between 2.5m and 24m must comply with the EU's Recreational Craft Directive (RCD).
 The Directive establishes four categories that permit the allowable wind and wave conditions for vessels in each class: